MAM

 Mam and Son Carl Harrison

-Commissioned by Company Chameleon via UPLIFT, supported by Yorkshire Dance and Punchdrunk Theatre
+Commissioned by Company Chameleon via UPLIFT, originally supported by Yorkshire Dance and Punchdrunk Theatre

 I really loved what I saw, loved the movement, choreography and the pathos.
 Really loved the energy, the characterisation and the music, it made me think of mums, challenges, freedom and the determination to break free.